goodcodexyz/handout/_tasks/task_1.md

         "Add Wait control block after Next Costume to make the animation slower", "Enclose it in a Forever control block"
       ]
+  - image: "images/t1-04.gif"
+    steps:
+      [
+        "Add another sprite kid (D-Money Hip-Hop)",
+        "Copy the same script from the first sprite", ]
+  - image: "images/t1-05.gif"
+    steps:
+      [
+        "Change the backdrop from the sprites panel", "Play around with the animations you've learned" ]
 ---